mamans86/tcexam-mobile-friendly/README.md

 # TCExam Mobile Friendly Version

 TCExam Mobile Friendly version created from HTML5 Boiler Plate Template started by forking TCExam v14.3.0.
-This version applied only to Public Area (test taker page) of TCExam.
-Mobile Friendly version for Admin Area will be applied soon if possible :)
+TCExam Mobile Friendly version applied to Public Area (test taker page) and Admin Area Page too :)
-No Additional JS or CSS Framework for User Interface just Modernizr.

 If there are any update from tecnickcom/tcexam i will update this version too if possible.